yuchen-sh/mmWave-WLAN-802.11ad/README.md

 ## Introduction:
 This is a repository for the development of the WLAN IEEE 802.11ad/ay standards in network simulator ns-3.
 Both 11ad and 11ay standards support wireless networking in the unlicensed 60 GHz band.
 Our implementation paves the way to perform high fidelity simulations for large dense wireless networks consisting of devices with heterogeneous capabilities and constraints.
-For more information on the project, please refer to our publications below.

-## New Release:
+## IEEE 802.11ay Features:
 We are happy to share the first pre-release of our IEEE 802.11ay module in network simulator ns-3.
 We list here some of the new features:

 1. IEEE 802.11ay PHY frame structure, new MAC frame formats, and new Information Elements.